Boston-Software-Crafters/website/conduct-staff-procedure.md

 * Other people involved in or witnesses to the incident and their contact information or description
 * Do not prompt the reporter for suggestions of how to handle the incident, but record their suggested responses if they offer them

 Assess whether an immediate response is necessary.
-This initial response is very important and will set the tone for Boston Python.
+This initial response is very important and will set the tone for Boston Software Crafters.
 Depending on the severity/details of the incident, please follow these guidelines:

 * If there is any general threat to attendees or the safety of anyone including event staff, consult the volunteer guide for emergency and crisis resources.
 * If everyone is presently physically safe, involve law enforcement or security only at a reporter's request.